-The term dates for Autumn (September-December 2020) Semester are as follows.
+The term dates for the Spring Semester 2022 are as follows:

 Please be sure to check the UL Academic Calendar for the latest updates on semester dates.

-Yes, we are still accepting Study Abroad applications and have extended the deadline to 30th June 2020.
+Yes, we are still accepting Study Abroad applications for Spring 2022.
+The deadline for applications is 1st November 2021.

 Normally you can expect to hear about the status of your application approximately 24-48 hrs after submitting.

 Campus Life Services have contingency plans in place to provide assistance and support to students living on campus.